 Bone Grafting in Amarillo, TX

 If you are interested in dental implants, but you have experienced bone loss because of your missing teeth, Amarillo Oral & Maxillofacial Surgery can help.
 Drs.
-Wilkinson, Graves, and Atkins will be able to perform a full exam and consultation to determine whether bone grafting can restore your bone structure and prepare your mouth for dental implants.
+Wilkinson and Graves will be able to perform a full exam and consultation to determine whether bone grafting can restore your bone structure and prepare your mouth for dental implants.
 Contact our office today for more information about bone grafting at our practice.